mhridoy/Signal-Denoised-Filter---Matlab/README.md

 	Band reject filter, rejects all the frequency components which are under certain band and it pass all the frequencies out of this particular band.

 	![alt text](band_reject_filter_diagram.PNG)

+ **Low Pass Filter**  classified into two diffrent types:
+ 1. Active LPF

+ 	If the low filter is designed using the active components like Op-Amp and transistors then such filters are known as active low pass filter.

+ 2. Passive LPF

+ 	If the low pass filter is designed using the passive components like R, L and C then such filters are known as passive low pass filters.

 ##### Linear Continuous Time Filters
 This filter is intended to eliminate certain frequencies and allow the passage of others.
 It's also known as newtwork syntesis.